When psychologist Abraham Maslow died, he wasn’t quite finished with his famous hierarchy of human needs.

 Maslow's revised Hierarchy of Human Needs

-Strategy and marketing expert Nicole Bradford recently spent a summer at Singularity University, whose mission is to be “a global community using exponential technologies to tackle the world’s biggest challenges.”
+Nichol Bradford, CEO and founder of Willow Group, recently spent a summer at Singularity University, whose mission is to be “a global community using exponential technologies to tackle the world’s biggest challenges.”
 While there, she had the opportunity to hear talks by a stream of experts and forward-thinkers.
 At the end, she came away convinced that the most serious problems facing humanity aren’t technical: Although engineering our way out of trouble is possible, it can’t happen until we transcend ourselves, seeing beyond our own individual well-being to the needs of us all.

 This is what the final stage of Maslow’s pyramid is about: Having met our basic needs at the bottom of the pyramid, having worked on our emotional needs in its middle and worked at achieving our potential, Maslow felt we needed to transcend thoughts of ourselves as islands.
 We had to see ourselves as part of the broader universe to develop the common priorities that can allow humankind to survive as a species.